Professor Emily Grundy MA MSc PhD

 - WC1E 7HT

 Emily Grundy worked in the Centre/Department of Population Studies from 1998 to May 2012 and is now a Professor of Demography at the London School of Economics and Political Science.
-She remains connected with the School through various collaborative projects particularly the PATHWAYs project (see http://pathways.lshtm.ac.uk/ ) of which she is director.
-PATHWAYS aims to identify pathways that link socio-demographic circumstances and biological disadvantage to adult health, and parental family and socio-economic circumstances to infant mortality, with a particular emphasis on the mediating factors that lie on these pathways.
-Emily is working on this project in collaboration with Bianca DeStavola, Mike Kenward, Richard Silverwood and Rhian Daniel in the Medical Statistics Department; George Ploubidis and Sanna Read in the Population Health Department, and others in the Faculty.
+She remains connected with the School through various collaborative projects particularly the PATHWAYs project (see http://pathways.lshtm.ac.uk/ ) of which she was director.
+Emily is working on this project in collaboration with Bianca DeStavola, Richard Silverwood and Rhian Daniel in the Medical Statistics Department.
 Emily was Secretary General and Treasurer of the International Union for the Scientific Study of Population 2011-214 and is a Council Member of IUSSP 2014-2018.
 She is a past President of the British Society for Population Studies.

 Emily is an Honorary Professor in the Faculty of Epidemiology and Population Health primarily linked to the Medical Statistics Department.